Colorado’s Ultra Low NOx Furnace Regulations: What You Need to Know (Updated April 2026)

 The Legislation: HB23-1161

-Colorado House Bill 23-1161 establishes Ultra Low NOx standards for residential and commercial heating equipment.
+Colorado House Bill 23-1161 sets Ultra Low NOx standards for all residential and commercial heating equipment.

 Key Dates